 The low monthly payment trap had a tight hold on us.
 As a high earner, it didn’t sting to pay a few hundred dollars a month.
 We actually believed that we were using intelligent financial decision-making because we weren’t spending “our money”.

-By using the bank’s money, we felt that we would be able to save our money for our future.
+By using the bank’s money, we felt that we would be able to save our money for the future.
 We didn’t, but it felt like a really smart thing to say back then.
 I don’t believe the monthly payment bug is isolated in the high earner community.
 Low to middle earners also live by the monthly payment mantra.

 It’s easier to figure out how to part ways with a low percentage of your monthly income than it is to save for an extended period of time.